 4. Accessibility for Remote Areas

-Even students in rural Pakistan can now access quality explanations using AI apps and WhatsApp bots.
+Even students in rural areas can now access quality explanations using AI apps and WhatsApp bots.

 Challenges & Concerns Raised by Teachers